The three tables in this post can be downloaded here.

 Table 1.
 Hebrew and Samaritan texts of Gen 15:2

-Moving on to the next table, we see various Greek translations of the OT (the Septuagint).
+Moving on to Table 2, we see various Greek translations of the Old Testament (the Septuagint).
 They change the picture considerably, for they originated in the second century BC.

 Significantly, a more recent translation by the German Bible Society based upon a compilation of the most reliable Greek manuscripts parallels the Masoretic Text (Column E).